zinrai/kvm-vm-register/README.md

 - Generates XML configuration for the new VM
 - Registers the VM with libvirt without starting it
 - Customizable VM parameters (memory, vCPUs, network)
-- Creates an independent qcow2 image, allowing for disk size expansion
+- Creates an independent qcow2 image
 - Automatically sets the VM's hostname to match the VM name

 ## Notes